-The Virginia Department of Fire Programs is one of eleven agencies within the Secretary of Public Safety and Homeland Security.
+The Virginia Department of Fire Programs is one of ten agencies within the Secretary of Public Safety and Homeland Security.
 The Agency is organized into three branches with seven division offices throughout the Commonwealth.

-The Agency’s Code of Ethics and Core Values
+Code of Ethics and Core Values

 The Virginia Department of Fire Programs provides:

-- Research – As the managing agency for the Virginia Fire Incident Reporting System (VFIRS), the agency is responsible for data collection, analysis, and information reporting to Virginia’s fire services, Virginia’s policy makers, and nationally to the National Fire Incident Reporting System (NFIRS).
-The agency also utilizes the data it collects to both identify and promote fire services best practices.
+- Research: As the managing agency for the Virginia Fire Incident Reporting System (VFIRS), the Agency is responsible for data collection, analysis, and information reporting to Virginia’s fire services, Virginia’s policy makers, and nationally to the National Fire Incident Reporting System (NFIRS).
+The Agency also utilizes the data it collects to both identify and promote fire services best practices.

-- Fire Prevention Inspections – The State Fire Marshal’s Office [SFMO] has the responsibility of protecting life and property for the citizens of the Commonwealth through the utilization of inspectors to complete fire safety inspections; by conducting building plans reviews for fire safety measures; and by conducting construction inspections for fire safety systems in all state buildings.
+- Fire Prevention Inspections: The State Fire Marshal’s Office [SFMO] has the responsibility of protecting life and property for the citizens of the Commonwealth through the utilization of inspectors to complete fire safety inspections; by conducting building plans reviews for fire safety measures; and by conducting construction inspections for fire safety systems in all state buildings.

 Office of the Executive Director

+The Executive Director is responsible for executive level supervision to agency staff; budgeting guidance; strategic planning; validation of programs; coordination of policy; guidance on state preparedness issues; assistance with coordination of statewide training and education programs; and agency response to large scale emergencies to support local jurisdictions.
 VDFP is headquartered in Glen Allen, VA and has seven regional training offices that house both our training support staff and State Fire Marshal Office (SFMO) staff.
-The seven regional division offices are located in Glen Allen (Division 1), Culpepper (Division 2), Farmville (Division 3), Chilhowie (Division 4), Hampton (Division 5), Roanoke (Division 6), and Fairfax (Division 7).
+The seven regional division offices are located in Glen Allen (Division 1), Culpeper (Division 2), Farmville (Division 3), Marion (Division 4), Hampton (Division 5), Roanoke (Division 6), and Fairfax (Division 7).
 VDFP currently has 77 full–time staff, 17 part time staff and over 400 state-certified instructors who deliver our training programs through site-specific mobile training, at any of the regional training facilities, or at locality training centers.
 The agency administers an annual budget of $41 million.